ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 FIX SELF PORTRAIT!

 ### Favicon
-Added a simple favicon to the head.html template.
+Made a simple typographical favicon to make the website recognizable in a browser tab.
+I converted this through a [favicon generator](https://realfavicongenerator.net/) and added some of the files (the .ico and .png files to be precize) to my static folder and added the necessary code to my head.html template.

 ### Web feed functionality
 https://gohugo.io/templates/rss/